 Good Omens works amiably.
 It in particular gets good pairing out of the casting of Michael Sheen and David Tennant (who seems to be channelling Bill Nighy in his performance) as Aziraphale and Crowley.
 There are all the expected cute throwaway bits from the book and seeing them as they come up brings a smile.
 The crucial thing though is that the mini-series creates a smile of recognition rather than it produces any belly laughs on its own.
 I can put some of this down to my familiarity with the book; on the other hand, my viewing companion throughout claimed to be vaguely amused but never ended up laughing.

-The mini-series mostly stays with British casting – and often has well-known names like David Morrissey, Bill Paterson, Anna Maxwell Martin, Steve Oram, Reece Shearsmith, Mark Gatiss and Steve Pemberton turning up in small cameos, as well as Brian Cox and Benedict Cumberbatch as respectively the voices of Death and Satan.
+The mini-series mostly stays with British casting – with well-known names like David Morrissey, Bill Paterson, Anna Maxwell Martin, Steve Oram, Reece Shearsmith, Mark Gatiss and Steve Pemberton turning up in small cameos, as well as Brian Cox and Benedict Cumberbatch as respectively the voices of Death and Satan.

 The international co-production deal has also forced the employment of a number of American actors – Michael McKean murdering a Scottish accent with entertaining regard as Witchfinder Sergeant Shadwell, and the likes of Jon Hamm, Mireille Enos and the voice of Frances McDormand.
 No particular problem with any of the performances, even if the role of Anathema Device on the page shouts out a quiet unprepossessing English librarian type and seems rather jarring being worked into shape to be cast with the far more self-assured Puerto Rican-born actress Adria Arjona.

-There have been several adaptations of Terry Pratchett’s books for British television, the first being the Claymation animated Truckers (1992) from Thames Television, a charming six-part children’s series about a group of gnomes that live in a department store; Johnny and the Dead (1995) and Johnny and the Bomb (2006), two BBC mini-series about a boy who can see the dead; the animated Discworld tv series adaptations, Soul Music (1997) and Wyrd Sisters (1997); and the live-action Discworld adaptations Hogfather (2006), The Colour of Magic (2008) and Going Postal (2010).
+There have been several adaptations of Terry Pratchett’s books for British television, the first being the Claymation animated Truckers (1992) from Thames Television, a charming six-part children’s series about a group of gnomes that live in a department store; Johnny and the Dead (1995) and Johnny and the Bomb (2006), two BBC mini-series about a boy who can see the dead; the animated Discworld tv series adaptations, Soul Music (1997) and Wyrd Sisters (1997); and the live-action Discworld adaptations Hogfather (2006), The Colour of Magic (2008), Going Postal (2010) and The Watch (2020).